emlab-solutions/pyemaps/docs/index.md

        Restart after the installation is completed.
     3) Create a new environment in Anaconsa called 'pyemaps' in Anaconda command prompt: conda create -n pyemaps python=3.7
-       Please note, 3.7 is the only supported version for now, more version support upcoming.
+       Please note, 3.7 is the only supported python version for now, more version support upcoming.
     4) Activate the new conda environment: conda activate pyemaps
     5) Install latest pyemaps & its runtime distributables from Intel Fortran needed for pyemaps modules: